 Exercise reduces your blood pressure, can help you maintain a healthy weight and reduces your risk of developing heart disease, diabetes and even dementia.
 If you already have any of these issues, exercise often can slow the progression of the diseases providing you with a better quality of life.
 In addition, regular exercise also helps you fight depression, and adults 65 and older are particularly prone to depression.

 If you live in a residence for assisted living in Anaheim or another city, typically there are exercise classes available at the facility.
 However you can create your own personalized routine to target specific areas of the body.
 Before beginning any new exercise program, we recommend that you discuss your needs with a medical or health professional.

-For many older adults, low-impact exercises tend to be the best and just because you hear the words “low-impact” don’t assume this means that you won’t see great results.
-Walking and swimming are two low-impact options to consider, and many communities for assisted living in Anaheim have swimming pools and offer swim-aerobics.
+For many older adults, low-impact exercises tend to be the best.
+Don’t worry; “low-impact” doesn’t mean you won’t see great results.
+Walking and swimming are two low-impact options to consider with great benefits.
+Many communities for assisted living in Orange County have swimming pools and offer swim-aerobics.
 Some assisted living facilities also have walking clubs.
 There are even chair aerobics classes for those who have difficultly standing or have balance issues.

 Yoga is another great, low-impact option and there are some homes for assisted living in Anaheim and other nearby cities that offer different types of yoga classes.
 Some also include meditation, which can improve your mental focus.
 After you have taken a few classes and learned some techniques, you can even do some yoga in your apartment or room using a yoga DVD or guidebook.